 Once voters approved the $800 million bond proposal, City officials immediately started designating the projects that would roll out in the first year.
 Priority was given to projects already in the capital pipeline.
-In June, the City Council authorized a list that totals $44.6 million, slightly exceeding the planned $40 million bond issuance for year one.
+On June 29, 2017, the City Council authorized a list (ordinance # 170361) that totals $44.6 million, slightly exceeding the planned $40 million bond issuance for year one.

 Not all of the projects are glitzy and glamorous, but all are essential to building a better Kansas City.